apache/incubator-weex/doc/references/common-attrs.md

 class="button {{btnStatus}}"
 ```

-add classname for weex tag, you can using class attribute for tag classify
+to add classname for weex tag, you can use class attribute for tag classification.

 ## repeat